jesusvimlet/multiserver/README.md

 ## MultiServer

-Fast local server which allows you to open several servers from local folders.
+A fast local server which allows you to open several servers from local folders.

 ## Features